 Many Persian dishes use turmeric as a starter ingredient, and when combined with dried limes is used to flavor a Mesopotamian stew of meat, tomatoes, lentils and onion that is served over rice.
 In South Africa, turmeric gives boiled white rice a rich, golden color.

 In the US, it's often used commercially in baked goods, biscuits, canned beverages, cake icings, cereals, dairy products, ice cream, orange juice, sauces, yellow cakes and yogurt.

-We source our Turmeric from Alleppey a region in the farthest reaches of southwestern India.
-There are several types of Turmeric produced in this region for the US the “splits and bulbs” grade come from the main root (underground) and these tend to be less expensive and of a lower quality (less flavor, color and volatile oil) are more fibrous and are difficult to grind.
+We source our Turmeric from Alleppey, a region in the farthest reaches of southwestern India.
+There are several types of Turmeric produced in this region for the US - the “splits and bulbs” grade come from the main root (underground) and these tend to be less expensive and of a lower quality (less flavor, color and volatile oil) are more fibrous and difficult to grind.

 We carry the higher quality Turmeric “Fingers” which are appendages that are separated from the main rhizome (which are the elongated horizontal subterranean plant stems that produce roots below and shoots above).
 These are then broken into 1” to 3” lengths.
 The “fingers” possess a greater curcumin content (in essence better coloring), more flavor (because of their higher volatile oil) and this provides an enhanced quality Turmeric for grinding.

 Our top quality Turmeric contains 5%-6% curcuminoids (a group of yellow pigments) of which curcumin is the primary pigment.
 Curcumin gives the rhizome its orangish yellow coloring and this color level is also an indication of its quality.
 Turmeric is traded world-wide based on its curcumin content.
 Be careful when handling this, as it will stain hands, cooking utensils and even your clothes.